-The NCAA will soon allow college athletes to earn money by using their own name, image, and likeness for profit.
-This development will change the landscape of collegiate sports forever.
-It is expected that this new NCAA legislation will become effective as soon as January 2021.
-This development will create countless new opportunities for male and female collegiate athletes to earn income from their NIL while engaged in college athletics.
+The NCAA now allows college athletes to earn money by using their own name, image, and likeness for profit.
+This development has changed the landscape of collegiate sports forever and the new NCAA legislation is now.
+The new augmentation creates countless innovative opportunities for male and female collegiate athletes to earn income from their NIL while engaged in college athletics.

-There will still likely be restrictions called “guard rails” on how student-athletes will be permitted to benefit from this monumental rule change and strict compliance with new bylaws will be necessary to ensure that student-athletes do not jeopardize their NCAA eligibility.
+There are some restrictions called “guard rails” regarding how student-athletes are permitted to benefit from this monumental rule change and strict compliance with new bylaws is necessary to ensure that student-athletes do not jeopardize their NCAA eligibility.

-This new NCAA NIL legislation will also undoubtedly cause confusion for compliance personnel and student-athletes alike especially at the early stages of implementation.
-Before engaging in any activity to benefit from NIL once the legislation is officially passed, student-athletes should consult with the NCAA, your institution’s compliance department, and consider retaining independent counsel.
-After all, with the passage of NIL legislation, your collegiate athletic career will increase in value and YOU and your NIL may now potentially have financial value to protect.
+The new NCAA NIL legislation will also undoubtedly cause confusion for compliance personnel and student-athletes alike especially at the early stages of implementation.
+Before engaging in any activity to benefit from NIL, student-athletes should consult with the NCAA, your institution’s compliance department, and consider retaining independent counsel.
+After all, with the passage of NIL legislation, your collegiate athletic career increased in value and YOU and your NIL may now potentially have financial value to protect.

 Consulting with an attorney before engaging in any business venture is always recommended whether you are an athlete or a layperson.
 Engaging in the business of monetizing your NIL is no exception especially because of very real NCAA compliance and eligibility considerations.

-If you are a current or prospective NCAA student-athlete and believe that you may be in a position to financially benefit from your NIL once this groundbreaking NCAA legislation is passed, you should consult with an experienced NCAA attorney.
+If you are a current or prospective NCAA student-athlete and believe that you may be in a position to financially benefit from your NIL now that this groundbreaking NCAA legislation was passed, you should consult with an experienced NCAA attorney.

 NCAA Athlete Representation for NIL